-These records indicate that the treated effluent discharge into the Waiongana Stream was well managed and that good wastewater dilution ratios have been maintained and were compliant with special condition 16 of Consent 0715-4.
+These records indicate that the treated effluent discharge into the Waiongana Stream was well managed and that good wastewater dilution ratios had been maintained and were compliant with special condition 16 of Consent 0715-4.

-The discharge records indicated that all discharges had occurred when the river flow was above the allowable $5 \, \text{m}^3$ /s.
+The discharge records indicated that all discharges had occurred when the river flow was above the consented 5 m^3/s .

 The Waiongana Stream hydrology displays a natural rapid rise and fall (typical of Taranaki ring plain streams) which allows for a limited window of opportunity when treated wastewater can be discharged above the minimum consent limit.
-The consent holder has access to the Taranaki Regional Council web site (www.trc.govt.nz) which provides current river flow and water levels for the Waiongana Stream recorded at SH3a at the time of discharging.
+The consent holder has access to the Taranaki Regional Council web site (www.trc.govt.nz) which provides current river flow and water levels for the Waiongana Stream recorded at SH3A at the time of discharging.